KevinYSH/document/DE-LDRET003_Realtek_LAN_Chip_PGtool_UserGuide_Linux.md

 The PG tool has its own driver (pdgrv.ko) and it conflicts with the Ethernet driver (r8168/r8169/r8101/r8125/r8126).
 That is, the Ethernet driver must not be build-in for kernel image.
 You should remove the Ethernet driver or build it as a module to make it possible to unload the Ethernet driver.
-Besides, the PG tool should be run as ¡§root¡¨, otherwise it would fail.
+Besides, the PG tool should be run as `root`, otherwise it would fail.

 #### 1. Build and Load the PG tool driver